 Thus, it seems that at least two circuit courts believe that the U.S. Supreme Court's decisions in Carachuri–Rosendo and Rodriquez require a different outcome than that reached by the Tenth Circuit in Hill.
 One might say that this is simply a circuit split on whether hypothetical criminal history can be used to determine whether a prior state conviction is "a crime punishable by imprisonment for a term exceeding one year" for purposes of 18 U.S.C. § 922(g)(1).
 But the case law, post-Carachuri–Rosendo, seems be pretty clear that Hill would not survive Carachuri–Rosendo.

 The impact - if U.S. v.
 Hill were to be overturned.

 In the Fourth Circuit, the impact of Simmons has been huge.
 There are estimates that thousands of convicted felons, under North Carolina law, are no longer considered prohibited persons under 18 U.S.C. § 922(g)(1).
 In Kansas, the result would likely be the same, as Kansas' sentencing guidelines are very similar to North Carolina's.
 As stated above, the language used in 18 U.S.C. § 922(g)(1) making a felony "a crime punishable by imprisonment for a term exceeding one year," is used many times in federal law.
-For a detailed analysis of how the overturning of Hill could impact federal defendants, I suggest reading Melody Evan's blog post on the original Hill decision.
-As she stated at the time, "Go back and look at the state court judgment on your client's prior Kansas conviction, see what that sentencing box says.
+Melody Evans described how overturning Hill could impact federal defendants: "Go back and look at the state court judgment on your client's prior Kansas conviction, see what that sentencing box says.
 It could make a world of difference, from a lesser sentence to an outright defeat of a felon-in-possession charge."